 Austin

-Austin, known as the “Live Music Capital of the World’ was the third place we visited during our course of the journey towards Dallas for Christmas celebration with families.
+Austin, known as the “Live Music Capital of the World’ was the third place we visited during our course of journey towards Dallas for Christmas celebrations with families.
 The bus journey from San Antonio to Austin bus terminal only took 1 hour 36 minutes.

 San Antonio to Austin

-When we arrived at Austin bus terminal, getting our backpack was a bit of unpleasant experience.
-We witnessed a lady worker who was taking care of unloading the luggage from the bus rudely telling off the passengers to back off and get inside the terminal while she did her job.
+When we arrived at the Austin bus terminal, getting our backpacks was a bit of an unpleasant experience.
+We witnessed a lady worker who was taking care of unloading the luggage from the bus rudely telling the passengers to back off and get inside the terminal while she did her job.
 The outburst was unnecessary, and it just made her look like a mad person.

 San Antonio Greyhound Bus Terminal